 First, you need to form a nonprofit corporation under New Jersey state law (Title 15A of the New Jersey Statutes).

 In New Jersey, your nonprofit corporation must have three or more directors.

 The name of your nonprofit corporation cannot be the same as, or confusingly similar to, the name of any other existing corporation or other entity authorized to do business in New Jersey.
 To see if your proposed name is available, you can search the New Jersey business name database on the Division of Revenue and Enterprise Services website.
 In New Jersey, your nonprofit corporation name must include one of the following: "a New Jersey nonprofit corporation," "incorporated," "corporation," "inc.," or "corp."

-You create your nonprofit entity by filing organizational documents with the New Jersey Department of the Treasury.
+To legally establish your nonprofit corporation, you must file a certificate of incorporation with the New Jersey Department of the Treasury.
 Your articles of organization must include basic information such as:

 Before you file your articles of organization, you'll need to have bylaws that comply with New Jersey law.
 Your bylaws contain the rules and procedures your corporation will follow for holding meetings, electing officers and directors, and taking care of other corporate formalities required in New Jersey.
 Your bylaws do not need to be filed with the state -- they are your internal operating manual.

 For more information on bylaws, see Nolo's article Nonprofit Formation Documents: Articles of Incorporation, Bylaws, and Organizational Minutes.
 For help creating your bylaws, see Nolo's book How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).

 Your first board meeting is usually referred to as the organizational meeting of the board.
 The board should take such actions as: